AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 With Azure, you can engage thousands CPU cores with per-minute billing, automate rendering and control process by your own.
 You can easily submit a few frames to estimate total cost and time.
 You even can use your own software and licenses, or rent it on a per-core per-minute rate (for 3DMax and V-Ray for example).
-In addition, there are two tiers of VMs you can use for this task:
+In addition, it can be 40-70% cheaper and 2-7 times faster than market average, according to my real cases.

 **Dedicated**.
 This VMs will be available to you 100% time you need it.
 **Low Priority**.
 This VMs are not guaranteed.
 It is a surplus power, based on plans and demand, they can disappear/reappear at any time.
 And this VMs will cost you `2.5 times cheaper` than **Dedicated**.
 When you need huge amount of parallel vCPU, it is a perfect resource.